Eating and swallowing problems, known as dysphagia, occur in many medical conditions and become more common as we get older.

 Many Parkinson’s medicines are prepared or designed to work in a particular way that will be harmed by crushing or opening capsules.
 For example, some medicines have:

 - Sugar or film coating: This is usually to make them taste better, but crushing may make them taste unpleasant.

 - Enteric coating: This coating is designed to keep the tablet whole in the stomach, in some cases to protect the stomach or to protect the medicine from stomach acid so that it is released after passing through the stomach, for example in the intestine.
 This type of tablet should never be crushed.

 - Modified or controlled release: These medications have been designed to release slowly and act over a longer period, so they can be taken less often.
 Crushing this type of tablet would lead to a rapid release of the medicine which could be harmful.

-If you experience any problems swallowing your medication you should talk to your doctor, so that he or she can prescribe medication in a form that is easier to take.
+If you experience any problems swallowing your medication, you may try to swallow with apple sauce or yogurt.
+In addition, you should talk to your doctor, so that he or she can prescribe medication in a form that is easier to take.
 Some medicines are available in liquid form.

 Treating eating and swallowing difficulties

 If you or someone you care for is experiencing difficulties with eating, swallowing or saliva control, the first step is to consult your doctor, who may refer you on to an SLT or SLP.